lab-cosmo/sphericart/README.md

 ## Maintainers

-This project is [maintained](https://github.com/lab-cosmo/.github/blob/main/Maintainers.md) by [@cortner](https://github.com/cortner) for the Julia implementation and [@frostedoyster](https://github.com/frostedoyster) and [@Luthaf](https://github.com/Luthaf) for everything else.
+This project is [maintained](https://github.com/lab-cosmo/.github/blob/main/Maintainers.md) by [@frostedoyster](https://github.com/frostedoyster) and [@Luthaf](https://github.com/Luthaf).
 The maintainers will reply to issues and pull requests opened on this repository as soon as possible.
 You can mention them directly if you have not received an answer after a couple of days.